Carlos Mendez

 Departure Control

-Overstaying your permitted time in Guatemala — whether you're on a visa or visa-free entry — can lead to fines, travel complications, and potential bans from re-entry.
+Overstaying your permitted time can lead to fines, travel complications, and potential bans from re-entry.

 💰 Fines